-What are the Laws with Domestic Sewage Disposal?
+What are the Laws of Domestic Sewage Disposal?

 “But what if I just don’t hook up to local sewer lines?
 Am I legally in the wrong then?”

-What are the Laws with Raising Your Own Food?
+What are the Laws regarding Raising Your Own Food?

 Raising Livestock Laws

 I’m not exactly sure who gets to determine why peas are hideous and morning glory is okay, but you get the point.
-The decision making is completely arbitrary, and keeps you from being food independent.
+The decision making is entirely arbitrary and keeps you from being food independent.

 If an HOA is a monster that you’re doing battle with, then I highly recommend looking into edible landscaping.
-That way you can still produce your own food, and nobody has to know a thing about it.
-For more information on such, I highly recommend Rick Austin’s Secret Garden of Survival and Backyard Foraging by Ellen Zachos.
+That way, you can still produce your own food, and nobody has to know a thing about it.

 Is Living Off-Grid Illegal Summary